Gravel Cycling, Bike Trekking & Bike Packing - Why bicycle adventure is booming

-What does each term mean though?
+What does each term mean?

 Bikes used in adventure riding can be very different too – before gravel became a thing, people would often ride hardtail mountain bikes to go out on multi-day adventures, and many still do.